squantrill/documentation/manual/administration.md

 ### Groups

-Here you can add, modify and delete groups and also define their memership role.
+Here you can add, modify and delete groups and also define their membership role.
 Every group can have an unlimited amount of membership roles.

 ### Global Roles